 The Xplorer lost some points in the category because it's so huge that it takes a long time to pump up by hand.
 It did earn extra points for having an inflation valve and pump hose ends that are the same as most other boards tested.
 This is nice to have just in case you want to use an electric pump.

 Touring flatwater lakes or possibly yoga might be the best uses for the Xplorer.
 This board might not be the best board for river adventuring because it is extra long.
 It measures 14' x 32" x 8" and is by far the largest board that we've tested.
 If you live near a lake that has a lot of boat traffic, keep in mind that the Xplorer cuts through boat wakes with ease.

-This massive no frills board has one D ring on both the nose and the tail and doesn't come with a cargo system or extra D rings to install a cargo system on your own.
+This board has one D ring on both the nose and the tail and doesn't come with a cargo system or extra D rings to install a cargo system on your own.
 The Xplorer did come with the best paddle.
 It has a twist to tighten adjustment/attachment system like most of the other paddles that came with boards, but this paddle has a 13.5" long foam grip pad added which was awesome and instantaneously a favorite.
 This board also comes with stock pump and gauge.
 We would've liked to see at least a small cargo system and perhaps a handle or two.
 It is made with the same durable material as the Tower Adventurer 2.

 This massive no-frills board is great to paddle on busy lakes with lots of boat traffic because it cuts through waves easily.
 It's heavy and huge, but it is surprisingly easy to maneuver if you lean into the turns.
 It sits tall in the water with its massive eight-inch thickness.
 The Xplorer is rated to hold a whopping 800 lbs.